terrydolan/catmon-img-classifier/README.md

 MobileNetV2 was selected because it has a small 'footprint', allowing the application and model to be deployed on a standard raspberry pi.

+## Apps
+The catmonic twitter app uses the catmonic image classifier to process the boosimba cat image that is attached to an auto-tweet from *Catmon* and replies with the cat's name.

+The app's tweet handler 'listens' to the @boosimba tweet stream for tweets.
+If the tweet is an auto-tweet from *Catmon* it downloads the embedded cat image and runs the trained convolutional network model (cnn) model to classify the image.

+The classifier returns a label and a probability; there are 3 possible
+labels: 'boo', 'simba' or 'unknown'.
+If the cat is identified then the handler tweets a reply with the cat's name and the probability of a successful classification.

 ## Datasets
 The *catmon_input* folder containing the image data is available on Kaggle for download.